 - Write a Review

 If you found these tips helpful and you’d like to learn more about our experience as long term slow travelers, you can sign up for our newsletter, or browse our blog feed.
-You might also enjoy Operation Digital Nomad, our monthly report on our efforts to monetize our blog and keep traveling indefinitely.
+You might also enjoy reading our reviews of every Airbnb we’ve stayed at, or Operation Digital Nomad, our monthly report on our efforts to monetize our blog and keep traveling indefinitely.
 Thanks so much for reading!